iadefidipe/designo-agency/Next/designo/README.md

 ### Continued development
-- Next Js Static and server-side rendering
+- I will be working more on getting a good grasp of Next Js Static and server-side rendering and when to apply them in future projects
 - Better state management in react: redux and context api

 ### Useful resources

 - [Next Js Documentation](https://www.example.comhttps://nextjs.org/docs/getting-started) - The best way to understand any technology well, is by reading through the documentation.
--
 - [Net Ninja Next js for beginners playlist](https://www.youtube.com/playlist?list=PL4cUxeGkcC9g9gP2onazU5-2M-AzA8eBw) - Helped me get start with the basics of the Next
 - [Code Evolution Next js for beginners playlist](https://www.youtube.com/playlist?list=PLC3y8-rFHvwgC9mj0qv972IO5DmD-H0ZH) - More indepth course on Next js
 - [React form using custom hooks](https://www.youtube.com/watch?v=WvRwiE9IkFg)